wdj/comet/readme.md

 CoMet: Combinatorial Metrics code
 =================================

+CoMet is an application for calculating vector similarity metrics on large-scale parallel accelerated computing systems to solve problems in computational genomics.
+Currently the 2-way and 3-way Proportionbal Similarity (Czekanowski) metrics and Custom Correlation Coefficient are supported.
+Currently the OLCF Summit and Titan systems are supported.
+Dependencies include GCC, CUDA, MPI, CMake and googletest.

 Getting started
 ---------------

-See the file Examples.txt for a step-by-step guide to building and running CoMet on the OLCF Summit system.
+See the file Quick_Start.txt for a step-by-step guide to building and running CoMet on the OLCF Summit system.

 References